dakotamm/research_blog/_posts/2024-07-15-summer-var-trends-locations.md

 ## Trend Locations

-Given the new summer season definition, I have summarized the varying potential important trends in the following plot, showing the locations of varying significant trends overtime.
+Keeping the new summer season in mind (and allowing comparison to other definitions), I have summarized the potentially important trends in the following plot, showing the locations of varying significant trends overtime.
 A reminder that the circular sites are 20-year-ish time histories from Ecology and then the irregular polygons are 60+ year time histories.
 Color indicates a significant trend during August/September.

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/5bc11328-0b16-40c5-aff6-72dbccfa199a" width="800"/><br>Fig 3.
 Locations of August/September deep hypoxia, decreasing deep DO, surface warming, increased stratification, and decreased surface DO saturation; signficant trends using annual averages and 95% confidence.</p><br>